How to Replace Roof Tiles? Step-by-Step DIY Guide

 Australian weather can be brutal on roofs.
 A single cracked tile can allow water inside, ruin insulation, and cause expensive damage if left untreated.

 Knowing how to replace roof tile promptly helps protect your home’s structure and prevents further issues.
 In NSW, insurers may deny water damage claims if they find roof maintenance was neglected.
-Staying on top of repairs safeguards both your
+Staying on top of repairs safeguards both your home and its value.

 Can You Replace Roof Tiles Yourself?